 Price: MVR 100 to 500 for 1kg

-If you are someone who likes pampering themselves then buy some beauty products made with guess what?
+If you like pampering yourself, then buy some beauty products made with guess what?
 Coconuts again!
-Virgin coconut oil full of nutrients is used to prepare hair oils, body oils, cooking oils and moisturisers.
-You can opt for beauty shopping in Maldives for brands like Kaashi Theyo which was the first local brand to produce these, Frella and Faan are some other brands.
+Virgin coconut oil, full of nutrients, is used to prepare hair oils, body oils, cooking oils and moisturisers.
+You can opt for beauty shopping in Maldives for brands like Kaashi Theyo, the first local brand to produce these, Frella and Faan are some other brands.

 Price: MVR 200 to 770 for a single bottle

-Maldivian artworks mainly depict the scenic seascapes, the life of the islanders and also the myriad underwater creatures - created to perfection by the local artists.
-Appreciate them, buy them and decorate your houses with them as a fond memory of the happy days you spent in the tropical paradise.
+Maldivian artworks mainly depict the scenic seascapes, the life of the islanders, and the myriad underwater creatures - created to perfection by the local artists.
+Appreciate them, buy them and decorate your houses as a fond memory of the happy days you spent in the tropical paradise.
 Fridge magnets, bowls and phone covers with such artworks are also available.
-Photographs might always be there, but a piece of art has its own incomparable value.
+Photographs might always be there, but a piece of art has its incomparable value.

 Where to buy: Oevaali Art Shop (inside Toddy Inc, STO Trade Centre) and Huvan Art (online)